gsarti/website-content/content/authors/gsarti/_index.md

 - Visitors
 ---

 Hey there!
-I am currently working with the [ItaliaNLP Lab](http://www.italianlp.it/) and the [L2R Lab](https://lrlac.sissa.it/) under the joint supervision of Felice Dell'Orletta and Davide Crepaldi for my thesis project on NLP and psycholinguistics.
+I am currently working with the [ItaliaNLP Lab](http://www.italianlp.it/) and the [L2R Lab](https://lrlac.sissa.it/) under the joint supervision of Felice Dell'Orletta and Davide Crepaldi for my thesis project on NLP and psycholinguistics perspectives for linguistic complexity assessment.

 <br>

 My research interests focus on interpreting deep models and understanding their learning dynamics, in particular when dealing with natural language.
-I am also interested in positive social applications of machine learning and AI ethics.
+I am also interested in positive social applications of machine learning and ethical AI.